 Choosing these 20 shows took hours of research and it (kinda) paid off.
 Around 90% were really good and only around 10% weren’t so great – time well spent!
-In no particular order, here are my top five shows from Fringe 2017.
-If these shows return for 2018 or are on near you then don’t miss out on tickets!
+In no particular order, here are the Best of the Edinburgh Festival Fringe 2017.
+If these shows return in the future or are on near you then don’t miss out on tickets!

 See my article here on how to get cheap Edinburgh Fringe tickets.
-These tips will work for the Fringe in 2018 too.
+These tips will work for the Fringe every year too.

 2140, One Hour, 10 Minutes Long, Full Price: £17

 This show is a difficult one to explain.
 It’s 70 minutes long, it features a guy that doesn’t speak and it regularly sells out.
 Sounds like easy money doesn’t it?
 Where do I sign up?!
 As much as that makes it sound rubbish, it was fantastic!

 He reached the finals of America’s Got Talent, became a viral sensation and completed a sold-out 52 date tour of the UK before bringing his Best Of show to the Fringe.
 It involves mime, magic, puppetry and involves a LOT of audience participation.
 He doesn’t just get the front row involved, you’re not safe if you’re in the middle of the back row!

 Google Tape Face now and have a watch!